The U.S. Department of Education recognizes over 4,000 colleges and universities. With so many options, how do you choose a college?

 Apply to at least seven colleges

-If you only apply to one or two colleges, you might miss the chance to negotiate for a bigger scholarship or the opportunity to find the right college for you!
+If you only apply to one or two colleges, you might miss the chance to negotiate for a much bigger scholarship or the opportunity to find the right college for you!

-- Two universities
+- Two in-state public universities

-- Two state colleges
+- Two in-state public colleges